-The history of Black skincare in the United States is complicated and intimately connected with the Black freedom struggle.
-Black skincare entrepreneurs fought against systemic oppression while developing innovative products to meet the skin and hair concerns — not only contributing to the beauty industry but also to the Black community at large.
+The history of Black skin care in the United States is complicated and intimately connected with the Black freedom struggle.
+Black skin care history includes stories of entrepreneurs who fought against systemic oppression while developing innovative products to meet the skin and hair concerns of Black consumers—not only contributing to the beauty industry but also empowering the Black community at large.
 Here’s a closer look at the journey of Black skincare in America.

 The Early History of Beauty: Beauty as a Form of Resistance